 The dedication of Mikael's book exposing Wennerström reads: "To Sally, who showed me the benefits of the sport of golf."

-We don't see it in the book, though we do in the Swedish flm, the reunion between Harriet and Henrik, and how she'd send him roses to tell him she was OK.
+We don't see it in the book, though we do in both film adaptations: the reunion between Harriet and Henrik.

 Lisbeth telling Mikael that she likes working with him and him responding in kind.
 Aside from the major breakthrough that such a declaration must be for her, it's sweet to see the genuine mutual respect and admiration each have developed for each other.